ZachSullivan/TTS-Bot/README.md

 ## Usage

-!joinvoice, joins the user's current voice channel !leavevoice, leaves the current voice channel !enableTTS, enables the bot to transcribe all inbound user messages (note: the bot will ignore all messages denoted as a command !)
+!joinvoice, joins the user's current voice channel <br />
+!leavevoice, leaves the current voice channel <br />
+!enableTTS, enables the bot to transcribe all inbound user messages (note: the bot will ignore all messages denoted as a command !) <br />
-!disableTTS, disables the TTS-Bot and will no longer transcribe messages until enabled
+!disableTTS, disables the TTS-Bot and will no longer transcribe messages until enabled <br />